hvonck/rockstar/README.md

-# Getting to Rock
+# Getting ready to Rock

+Let's be real, I will never be able to become a real rockstar.
+For that you need musical talent, which I do not fully posses.
+I am however quite alright at writing code.
+So I thought why not give the second best thing, the rockstar language a try.
+I might be able to earn myself a sticker in the process.

-To be able to rock, some sort of program needs to be able to parse the lyrics, create instructions and later execute those instructions.
+But, to be able to rock, some sort of program needs to be written which is able to parse the lyrics, create instructions and later execute those instructions.

-I've been trying to make such a program for the rockstar language in C++.
-It is the firs time that I have ever done anything like this, so it's not as functional, nor pretty as I want it to be, but it is a lot of fun to make.
+Since my expertise is in C++ (not in JavaScript) and I felt like challenging myself, I've been trying to make such a program using C++.
+This is the first time that I have ever done anything like this, so might not be pretty, nor optimal, but it is functional and it is a lot of fun to make.

-Currently quite a few things are supported.
+## Well, what's working?

+Well, currently only the base requirements of the language are implemented.
+Full spec of what is implemented later.
+Functions, if statements, loops and comparisons are currently not supported.
+I still need to find a way to nicely implement them.

+Also, the program is currently memory leak city.
+Don't worry about it.
+It will be fixed (eventually).

+## Supported features
 You're able to dynamically create variables of different types: `Null, Boolean, Number and String`.
 If a variable has not been initialized yet, it will always be of type `Mysterious`.